bksaiki/bksaiki.github.io/blog/2021-10-01-minim-retrospective.md

   from the standard, usually because of my naive choices.
 A couple examples include the use of `def` instead of `define` and the syntax of function definitions.
-I have been thinking long and hard about resolving these syntax differences.
+I am still weighing whether or not to resolve these design differences.

 More recently, I have implemented caching for Minim source code files: syntax macros are applied and the resulting desguared code is emitted for later use.